 Converting an existing SpectrumTM Technology Platform installation to a separated configuration database enables you to take advantage of the improved scalability of a separated configuration database.
-When you convert to a separated configuration database, your existing installation is converted from one where the configuration database is part of the server to one w
+When you convert to a separated configuration database, your existing installation is converted from one where the configuration database is part of the server to one where the configuration database is in a separate cluster.